ctmobiledev/Classic1Rebble/README.md

 This project may be used as a basis for creating other Rebble/Pebble watchface designs.
 The main source file includes explanatory notes on the meaning of various symbols, as well as other helpful information.

+The name of the watchface, as it appears on a Pebble timepiece, is "Classic1".